How To Use Instagram Hashtags For Small Businesses

 Currently, the best practice for using hashtags is to keep them in the caption (as opposed to in the comments on the post).
 Though the limit for the number of hashtags on one post is 30 tags, we suggest using 10-15 relevant tags.
 It’s a good idea for your business branding to have one or two hashtags about your brand alone, and the rest can be used so more people will find the awesome work you do.

 When coming up with the go-to hashtag for your business it’s important to keep a few things in mind: it needs to be short, easy to remember, and ideally brand new.
 Not every great hashtag idea is going to be totally brand new, though.
 If there are a few posts (less than 1,000) already using the same hashtag it may be okay.
 But, much more than that you’ll want to keep brainstorming.

 Let’s say you run a local deli that has a cozy atmosphere, and you’re rolling out a new dinner menu.
 A fun, short, memorable, and brand new hashtag you could use is “date night deli”.
 You can use your hashtag in other branding materials, as well as Instagram.

 Keep It Specific

 Your local area likely has popular hashtags you can use on your photos as well.
 The New Orleans area has several popular and active hashtags.
-The benefit to using these hashtags is that people in your local area (or tourists) will look through the photos tagged with, for example, “one time in NOLA”, and hopefully they’ll see your delicious food and want to stop by.
+The benefit to using these hashtags is that people in your local area (or tourists) will look through the photos tagged with, for example, #OneTimeinNOLA or #ThingsToDoInNOLA, and hopefully, they’ll see your delicious food and want to stop by.

 Find Other Relevant Hashtags